-What Legal Contracts Are Important In The Startup?
+What Legal Contracts Are Important In A Startup?

 The types of contracts your business will need is very dependent upon the nature of the business and whether you are going to have vendors or customers and whether your business is product-oriented or service-oriented.
 You may need to have a non-compete agreement with employees so that they cannot take business away.
 There will have to be contracts and people sometimes draw their own, which usually ends badly.
 A lot of contracts that were not drafted by an attorney miss out on very important terms.